 “Let’s start outside, because we have a lot out here that people don’t get to see, or that they don’t know about,” says Jennifer Clinger as she begins a determined march around the whitewashed, single-story building on Charlotte Pike that houses the Thistle Stop Cafe.
 Clinger works for Thistle Farms, a social enterprise based out of this site and run by the women of Magdalene House, a residential program founded by Episcopal priest Becca Stevens in 1997 for women who have survived lives of prostitution, trafficking, addiction and life on the streets.
+All these stories make a very informative post.
 On any given day, she is more than ready to give a tour.
 She does not need a cheat sheet, she’s got the facts down.

 Magdalene House and Thistle Farms have taken over this little corner of Charlotte, developing their own line of natural bath and body products, handcrafted paper products and more that they create by hand and sell through a storefront next to the café.
 Like the other women here, Clinger is a graduate of Magdalene House (class of 2012).
 And as she tells visitors about the café and the other businesses that encircle it, she weaves in her own story of revival and success as well.